LaravelDaily/Shekel/readme.md

 ### Changing the plan that user subscribes to

 If you want to change users subscription plan just call ***changePlan*** method on any subscription.
+Single argument needed is the plan id that you want to swap to.
 ```php
     $user->subscription()->changePlan(2);
 ```